All Episodes

 Affirmative action includes the new speech code.

-It's certain advantages and preferences over it's all based on race.
+It's certain advantages and preferences over it.

 And there's no end to it.

-And it wasn't, you know, they said it was to redress prior grievances or uh cases of discrimination.
+And it wasn't, you know, they said it was to redress prior grievances or cases of discrimination.

-Because it's never gonna be clean.
+Because it's never going to be clean.

 We can never fully pay for what happened in the early days of this country.